 Provision Further Regulatory Action?
-Effective Date Applicability Disclosure by "covered financial institutions" to appropriate federal regulators of the structures of all incentive-based compensation arrangements to enable determination of whether structures provide executives, employees, directors or principal shareholders with excessive compensation, fees or benefits, or otherwise could lead to material financial losses Prohibition on "covered financial institutions" adopting incentive-based arrangements that appropriate federal regulators determine encourage inappropriate risks by providing executives, employees, directors or principal shareholders with excessive compensation, fees or benefits or that could lead to material financial losses (§ 956) Appropriate federal regulators, jointly, are required to prescribe regulations or guidelines.
+Effective Date Applicability accordance with Fed regulations. necessary or appropriate by the Fed to promote sound risk management.
+Disclosure by "covered financial institutions" to appropriate federal regulators of the structures of all incentive-based compensation arrangements to enable determination of whether structures provide executives, employees, directors or principal shareholders with excessive compensation, fees or benefits, or otherwise could lead to material financial losses Prohibition on "covered financial institutions" adopting incentive- based arrangements that appropriate federal regulators determine encourage inappropriate risks by providing executives, employees, directors or principal shareholders with excessive compensation, fees or benefits or that could lead to material financial losses (§ 956) Appropriate federal regulators, jointly, are required to prescribe regulations or guidelines.
+Proposed rules planned to be issued October - December 2010 and adopted April - July 2011.
 By April 21, 2011 (nine months after enactment).
-"Covered financial institutions" depository institutions, depository institution holding companies, registered broker-dealers, credit unions, investment advisors, Fannie Mae, Freddie Mac and any other financial institutions that the appropriate federal regulators jointly by rule determine should be treated as a covered financial institution.
+"Covered financial institutions" - depository institutions, depository institution holding companies, registered broker-dealers, credit unions, investment advisors, Fannie Mae, Freddie Mac and any other financial institutions that the appropriate federal regulators jointly by rule determine should be treated as a covered financial institution.
 Covered financial institutions with assets of less than \$1 billion are exempt.
-Part VI.
-On the Horizon: Possible Enhancements of the Transparency of Securities Ownership Expanded reporting of beneficial ownership of covered equity securities (§ 766) SEC may, but is not required to, issue rules.
+Part V. On the Horizon: Possible Enhancements of the Transparency of S Securities Ownership Expanded reporting of beneficial ownership of covered equity securities (§ 766) SEC may, but is not required to, issue rules.
 Upon enactment.
 All public companies subject to Section 13 and Section 16 of the Exchange Act.
 SEC authority to shorten timing of filing beneficial ownership and short-swing profit and Section 13 reports (§ 929R) SEC may, but is not required to, issue rules shortening timing of filings.
 Upon enactment.
 All public companies subject to Section 13 and Section 16 of the Exchange Act.
 Short sale disclosure by institutional investment managers (§ 929X) SEC rulemaking required.
 Not specified.
 Institutional investment managers subject to Section 13(f) of the Exchange Act.
-Part VII.
+Part VI.
 Investor-Related Initiatives at the SEC Investor Advisory Committee (§ 911) SEC to establish bodies.
 Upon enactment.
 SEC organizational structure.
 Office of Investor Advocate (§ 915) SEC to establish bodies.
 Upon enactment.
 SEC organizational structure.

-Appendix B
+Appendix C